JJ Bola: Life and work

 In 2019, Bola published Mask Off: Masculinity Redefined, a "brutally honest" work of non-fiction that draws upon his own experience growing up as it "guides the reader with a voice, both calm and matter-of-fact, through the ways specific kinds of masculinities have been distorted into violence.
 Within the first few pages, he asks the question his younger self asked, 'what does it actually mean to be a man?', the question 'that we're not supposed to ask'."
 Red Pepper concluded that, as a text written for boys and young men, "this is a book that should be in the library of every secondary school in the country."

 Bola's second novel was The Selfless Act of Breathing (2021).
-Reviewing it in The Guardian, Michael Donkor acknowledged that its "conceptual concern with the limited routes available for black people to find meaningful release from systemic racism is, without question, important and emotive", while suggedting that the novel is "compromised by a brand of lyricism that distracts rather than illuminates."
+Reviewing it in The Guardian, Michael Donkor acknowledged that its "conceptual concern with the limited routes available for black people to find meaningful release from systemic racism is, without question, important and emotive", while suggesting that the novel is "compromised by a brand of lyricism that distracts rather than illuminates."
 The Observer noted: "Bola's ear for rhythm and cadence is sharp, and he lets characters soliloquise as if acing a poetry slam, their diction inflected with the street and the pulpit as they riff on cities, black history, police brutality."
 Litro magazine concluded: "JJ Bola has succeeded in writing a novel that's not only a pleasure to read but is a necessary navigation through our society."
 The author himself has said: "The first thing I'm hoping for is just empathy.
 I want the reader to sit with this person and not think about fixing them or saving them."

 Bola spent many years as a youth worker, working with young people with behavioural and mental health problems.
 He currently works for several projects to raise awareness about the human rights situation in the Democratic Republic of the Congo.

 Bola is a regular participant at festivals and other events, speaking and performing his work widely within the UK as well as internationally.

 JJ Bola Emerging Writers Prize

 In 2021, the Pontas and JJ Bola Emerging Writers Prize was initiated for writers from "Black, ethnic minority, LGBTQ+, and working-class backgrounds", providing mentoring from author Bola in partnership with the Pontas Literary & Film Agency in Spain.
-The joint winners of the inaugural prize were Musih Tedji Xaviere and Bhavika Govil.
+The joint winners of the inaugural prize were the Cameroonian author Musih Tedji Xaviere, whose debut novel about two lesbian students, These Letters End in Tears, was published by Jacaranda Books in 2024, and Bhavika Govil.